 Having a consistent identity is not just a matter of using the same logo all the time.
 To send out a unified message you have to look a little beyond your logo.
-What do all the rest of your marketing materials say: “we are cheap and bargain for the last penny to the lowest bidder” or “ our clients deserve the best and most professional material available within our budget”.
-There is a big difference in these two messages.
-They can either make or break your business.
+Does your marketing material say, “We are cheap and bargain every penny to the get the lowest bidder?”
+Or does it say, “Our clients deserve the best and most professional materials available within our budget?”
+There is a big difference between these two messages and they can either make or break your business.

 Hiring a graphic designer to oversee and evaluate all your communication pieces is maybe one of the best marketing strategies you have available.
 A trained eye can easily detect where your weak points are and recommend possible solutions.
 Someone with the appropriate training will evaluate the pieces in your business puzzle and be able to identify the misplaced and missing pieces.
-They will also be able to organize your materials in efficient more cost effective tiers, simplifying your purchasing process.
+They will also be able to organize your materials in efficient, more cost effective tiers, simplifying your purchasing processes.

 A corporate identity is something you have to maintain alive.